MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 1. Device group configuration has changed.
 Select **Apply changes** to check matches and recalculate groupings.

-1. You are going to have two device groups now; the "Regular" you just created and the "Ungrouped devices (default)" with the same reMediation level.
+1. You're going to have two device groups now; the "Regular" you created and the "Ungrouped devices (default)" with the same remediation level.

 <!---
 ## Deploy sample alerts for Demo in Module 3